TimeMachine1994/081925-SvelteTweb/Old Docs01/cloudflare-integration-report.md

 - **Description:** Generates or retrieves a unique stream key for mobile streaming.
 - **Workflow:**
   1. Verifies user permissions.
-  2. If a `mobileStreamKey` doesn't already exist for the memorial, it generates a new one.
+  2. If a `mobileStreamKey` doesn't already exist for the event, it generates a new one.
   3. Returns the stream key and a simulated Cloudflare stream data object.

 ## 4. Frontend Pages